DETROIT – BRA Day may not exactly be what you’re thinking.

 “Many women who have undergone a mastectomy or lumpectomy are generally unaware of the reconstruction options that are available,” says Dunya Atisha, M.D., director of breast reconstruction and microvascular surgery at Henry Ford.
 “Breast Reconstruction Awareness Day aims to put an end to that unknown by helping to promote public education, patient care and research.”

 Building awareness around breast reconstruction options is the driving force behind BRA Day, created by the American Society of Plastic Surgeons and The Plastic Surgery Foundation.

-Henry Ford’s BRA Day seminar on Oct.
-18 will feature presentations from Dr. Atisha and Henry Ford plastic surgeons Donna Tepper, M.D., and Vigen Darian, M.D., about the various breast reconstruction options available, including reconstruction at the same time as breast cancer surgery.
+Henry Ford’s BRA Day seminars will feature presentations from Henry Ford plastic surgeons Dunya Atisha, M.D., Donna Tepper, M.D., Maristella Evangelista, M.D., and Daniel Yoho, M.D. about the various breast reconstructive options available for lumpectomy and mastectomy, including reconstruction at the same time as breast cancer surgery.

-The seminar will also include a panel discussion with Henry Ford breast cancer patients, who will detail their experience and decision to undergoing reconstructive surgery, as well as answer questions from the audience.
+The seminar will also include a panel discussion with breast cancer survivors, who will detail their experience and decision to undergoing reconstructive surgery, as well as answer questions from the audience.
 Light refreshments will be provided.

 The seminars are free, but registration is required.
 For more information or to register, visit henryford.com/breasthealthevents.